BASC bites – a monthly snap-shot of our work

 The examples below give a snapshot of our most recent work.

-A membership of over 154,000 knows the value of BASC.
+A membership of 155,000 knows the value of BASC.

 Firearms enquiries this month

 - BASC was at No.10 Downing Street with Sir Geoffrey Clifton-Brown to meet the Government to talk about shooting issues.

 - Final .50 calibre ban attempt withdrawn.
 BASC has advised the Home Office and lobbied ministers on this matter, given evidence to the Bill committee and rallied members in support of the amendment.

 - BASC complained to the Chief Constable of North Wales after the North Wales Rural Crime Unit retweeted a tweet that suggested pheasant shooting should be banned on university campuses.

 - BASC complained to Facebook about a post from animal rights activists which asked supporters to target game farms to release birds.
 It also provided a map of targets.
 Facebook removed the post.

 - BASC published the results of its third annual review of firearms licensing performance, which revealed a stark contrast between forces across England and Wales.

 - Members of BASC’s firearms team met representatives from Fit2Drive, regarding the possibility of them supplying medical verifications in the firearms licensing process.